Fears for future of Market Walk after M&S bombshell

 The council said the firm had ‘reconsidered’ its decision after it announced a fall in sales for the first six months of the year,

-Councillor Alan Cullens said: “Consistently the Conservative Group, for the last two years, has voted against progressing the scheme due to the volatility within the national retail sector.
+Councillor Alan Cullens said: “Consistently the Conservative Group, for the last two years, has voted against progressing the scheme due to the volatility within the national retail

-“Throughout the project we have forced the ruling Labour group to adhere to a contracted percentage occupancy which would have ensured the project’s success.
+sector.“Throughout the project we have forced the ruling Labour group to adhere to a contracted percentage occupancy which would have ensured the project’s success.
 Without our rational approach we could now have ended up with a high cost development with empty retail units.

 “Our proposals to improve our town and the excellent markets have consistently been rejected by the ruling Labour administration in favour of the Market Walk scheme which has now seen millions of pounds of tax payers’ money spent with little to show for it.